Go

 Example workspace structure:

-Section titled “CGO Support”By default, Railpack builds static binaries with CGO_ENABLED=0
+Section titled “CGO Support”By default, Railpack builds static binaries with CGO_ENABLED=0.
+If you need

 CGO support: